Irostovsky/django-docker-sandbox/README.md

 - [ ] add unit tests, run them in docker
 - [ ] add celery to docker and simple task, with rabbitmq
 - [ ] add memcache and the simple lock in the code
+- [ ] add mypy, typing validation, flake8.
+Make it work by docker.
+- [ ] add above as pre-commit hook.
+- [ ] add a coverage.